-As of December 31, 2014, we had 2,650 full-time employees, of which approximately 49% were covered by collective bargaining agreements.
+As of December 31, 2015, we had 2,665 full-time employees, of which approximately 51% were covered by collective bargaining agreements.
+The collective bargaining agreement with the International Brotherhood of Electrical Workers Local 66 is scheduled to expire in May of 2016.
+We believe we have a good relationship with this bargaining unit and expect to negotiate a new agreement in 2016.